What To Do If Santander Have Refused Your Mortgage

 How long does it take to re-apply for a mortgage?

-This all depends on the reasons why you were initially declined by Santander.
-If, for example, you have severe adverse credit on your record or you need to use a guarantor as part of your application then this may not be something that can be rectified quickly.
+This all depends on why Santander initially declined you.
+If, for example, you have severe adverse credit on your record or you need to use a guarantor as part of your application, then this may not be something that can be rectified quickly.

-But, if it’s something quite straightforward or specific to this lender’s criteria, there’s a good chance you can consider re-applying straight away.
+But if it’s something quite straightforward or specific to this lender’s criteria, you may want to consider re-applying immediately.

-Once you know why you’re application was rejected you can then take steps to resolve these issues thoroughly.
+Once you know why your application was rejected, you can take steps to resolve these issues thoroughly.
 When this has been done, with the help of a mortgage broker, your new application should hopefully take as long as is standard to process and get the approval you need.

 We're so confident in our service, we guarantee it.